 - Inform supervisors and coworkers if there’s any change in your condition or treatment that will affect your performance.
 If you need to take time off, stay in touch with one or two people by phone or e-mail to keep your lines of communication open during your absence.

-- If you need help, ask.
-It doesn’t convey weakness.
-It shows that you’re invested in ensuring the best outcome for any given project.
+- Ask for help.
+It doesn’t convey weakness but instead shows that you’re invested in ensuring the best outcome for any given project.

 - If colleagues handled some of your responsibilities during your absence or while you transition back to work, let them know that you truly appreciate their support.